 On the lengthy list of things you might be inclined to do after an exhausting day (sit on the couch; lie down on the couch; pass out on the couch), washing your face probably hovers somewhere near the bottom, if it made the list at all (it almost certainly didn’t).
 You’re not alone: A national survey of 1,000 adult men and women found that more than half neglect to wash their face before bedtime.

-But according to dermatologist Rajani Katta, cleaning your face before bed is one of the simplest ways to improve your skin — for two main reasons:
+But according to dermatologist Rajani Katta, cleaning your face before bed is one of the simplest ways to improve your skin, for two main reasons.

-Washing Before Bed Prevents Acne
+Washing Before Bed Helps Prevents Acne

 “It’s especially important to wash your face before bed if you have oily skin, because a buildup of oil and sloughed-off skin cells on the skin’s surface can contribute to whiteheads and blackheads,” Katta explains.
 “For my patients who have oily skin and are prone to acne, I often recommend medicated cleansers twice a day to remove oil and skin cells that may clog the pores (and to reduce inflammation).”
-Those with dry skin can also benefit from a twice-a-day cleaning — just be sure to moisturize afterward.
+Those with dry skin can also benefit from a twice-a-day cleaning — just be sure to moisturize thoroughly afterwards.

-Washing Before Bed Reduces Wrinkles
+Washing Before Bed Helps Reduce Wrinkles

 So next time you’re debating whether you should give your face a quick scrub or pass out face down in your pizza, consider the long-term benefits of a quick cleanse.
 Then pass out in the takeout pizza anyway — tomorrow is, as they say, another day.